DaveSaah/notable/golang/08_conditionals.md

         fmt.Println("This is another type")
 }
 ```

 ## Notes

 - A `tag` is value that is tested by cases in a `switch` statement.
 - A `break` keyword is implied in switch statements in `Go`.
 - Array types are very different from any other arrays.
-They have to have the same data type or size for them to be considered equal.
+They have to have the same data type and size for them to be considered equal.
 - `break` keyword can be used to exit the execution of a case block early.
 This is useful if you're running a logical test within the block.
+- The delimiter for switch statement blocks are the keywords: `case` and `default`.